- How do I set up Calendars for Holiday closures?

 - Outgoing actions that set expiry date:

-- Patron Privacy scripts: Patron privacy scripts selects items completed 60 days before the current date and then breaks the link between the patron record and the ILL record.
-Completed items appear in My ILL Request (Zportal) only for 60 days.
+- Patron Privacy script: The patron privacy script runs nightly, and selects items completed 30 days before the current date and then breaks the link between the patron record and the ILL record.
+Completed items appear in My ILL Requests (Zportal) only for 30 days.

 - Copy non-returnable auto-complete script: This script automatically completes ILL transactions for non-returnable items received 30 days before the current date.

-- Expired user record deletion script: The expired user script checks for patron records that have an expiry date before the calendar date the script runs and that have no active ILL items associated with the user record.
-Expired patron records with no active requests attached are deleted.
-This script runs the first Sunday of every month. .
+- Expired user record deletion script: Expired user record deletion script: The expired user script runs nightly.
+It checks for patron records that have an expiry date more than 90 days in the past, and that have no active ILL items associated with the user record.
+Patron records that meet those conditions are deleted.

 - Reset bad shipped and received dates script: This script resets the incorrect dates created during a batch process to the correct dates.
 It runs every night, after 10pm.